OS2bos/os2bos/frontend/README.rst

 You should be able to log in with username **admin** and password **admin**.

 In this configuration, the frontend lives inside a docker container running the Vue CLI server.
-When you edit files located in ``/frontend/src``, Vue CLI server uses hot relead to immediately reload the changes in your browser.
+When you edit files located in ``/frontend/src``, Vue CLI server uses hot reload to immediately reload the changes in your browser.

 **Note:** This setup is only suitable for development use.
 You should make a proper production build for any public use.